melwinVincent/ionic4-star-rating/README.md

 # Ionic4 Star Rating

-You can give your custom icons, custom color, custom font-size and also make it read only.
+You can give your custom icons, custom color, custom font-size and also make it read-only.

+You can specify the total number of icons to be displayed, default is set to 5.
+You may change this to 10 star rating component or 7 star rating component depending on your requirement.

+**Supports Half Star Rating.**
+Single tap on default-star-icon changes it to half-star-icon, tap on half-star-icon changes it to full-star-icon and tap on full-star-icon changes it to half-star-icon.
+The rating value then steps by 0.5 instead of 1.

-Can use it multiple times in a single page/multiple pages and get the changed rating in the parent component Can also be used inside the `<form>` component
+You can use it multiple times in a single page/multiple pages and get the changed rating value in the parent component.

+You can also use it inside the `<form>` component (multiple use inside `<form>` is also supported).

 Easy to integrate with your ionic-4 projects.